 Bert Chollet counsels entities within the construction industry in all areas of construction and surety law.
 Providing a full range of transactional and litigation services in connection with domestic and international projects, Bert represents owners, contractors, design professionals, sureties, land developers, and other corporate entities.
 His experience enables him to represent clients in all phases of complex litigation in federal and state courts as well as arbitration and mediation.

-Bert is able to address a variety of matters for his construction clients, including, but not limited to bond claims and mechanics liens, contract negotiation for public and private projects, indemnity, delay and cumulative impact claims, bankruptcy claims and litigation, wrongful termination claims, MBE and DBE matters with the City of Chicago, various state governments and the federal government, subdivision development projects.
+Bert addresses a variety of matters for his construction clients, including but not limited to contract claims, delay and impact claims, design claims, surety bond claims and mechanics liens, contract negotiation for public and private projects, bankruptcy claims and litigation, wrongful termination claims, MBE and DBE matters with government entities, and appellate work.

-Bert also has extensive experience representing sureties in multi-project defaults, including the investigation and defense of performance and payment bond claims on private and public projects, negotiation of takeover and completion agreements, and performance of completion work.
-He has also supervised site inspections for experts and attorneys in construction, product liability and negligence litigation.
+Bert’s representative experience includes certified claims and REAs on United States Embassy, Department of Defense, and United States Army Corps of Engineer projects located in the United States and internationally.
+Bert also has extensive experience representing sureties in multi-project, multi-jurisdiction defaults, including the investigation and defense of performance and payment bond claims on private and public projects, negotiation of takeover and completion agreements, and performance of completion work.

 - General Information